 Fill it With Cinnamon–Sugary Goodness.

 Mix the cinnamon, brown sugar, and salt.
-Brush the dough with melted butter and sprinkle an even layer of the sugar mixture.
+Brush the dough with about half of the melted butter and sprinkle an even layer of the sugar mixture.
+Top the sugar with the other half of melted butter.
 Roll it on up into a log.
 And, don’t forget to preheat the oven around this time.

 Cut it, Cut it, Cut it (*O.T.
 Genasis Voice*).

-Cut the log into 9 rolls (if you’re making smaller rolls / minis, you might be able to get 12, but you’ll have to shave a few minutes off the baking time) and place 3 rolls in a row on a nonstick baking sheet.
+Cut the log into 9 rolls (if you’re making smaller rolls / minis, you might be able to get 10-12, but you’ll have to shave a few minutes off the baking time) and place 3 rolls in a row on a nonstick baking sheet or in a 9×9 inch glass baking dish.
 Bake for about 30 to 32 minutes, or until the rolls are golden brown and the sugar is fully melted and caramelized.
 (Is your mouth watering yet?)

 Wait, wait wait.
 There’s more.
 The Best Part Actually.